 It’s been a while since I posted the ramen guide.
 My apartment burned down, my car got broken into, and at this rate, I’m expecting to get mugged or something before 2020 is over, haha.
 On the bright side, my new kitchen has more natural light, so that means better food pics!
 Let’s get to the makloub!

 First of all, what is it?
 Makloub is a sandwich that is a popular street food in Tunisia.
 The bread is a special flatbread called msemen, with mayonnaise and harissa (a spicy tomato paste with garlic) as the condiments of choice.
 Toppings include: onion, lettuce, tomato, cucumber, bell pepper, and either grilled or fried meat (escalope).
 Or, I have a Portuguese sandwich that’s entirely meat if fresh veggies aren’t your thing.
+For something simpler, I have a Guatemalan hot dog as well.

 Jump to Recipe